Inspire (magazine): Defensive jihad

 attack as retaliation.
 "Al-Qaeda says that violence is just retribution for Western injustices and that Islam authorizes this position."

 Call to individual jihad

-The articles inside Inspire were used to incite rage against non-believers and the West.
-The Recruiting pitch was based on the conspiracy theories and through the ideology of defensive jihad.
-The periodical explained what to expect in jihad and the theory of open front jihad and individual jihad.
-The arguments presented explained the difficulty of an open front engagement with American forces and the difficulty of traveling overseas to conduct jihad.
-Therefore, the solution for Muslims was individual obligatory (fard'ayn) jihad to attack while the Islamic nation was strategically weak.
+The articles in Inspire were designed to incite hostility toward non-believers and the West.
+Its recruitment strategy was rooted in conspiracy theories and the ideology of defensive jihad.
+The magazine outlined expectations for jihad, discussing both open-front and individual jihad.
+It argued that engaging American forces directly or traveling overseas for jihad was increasingly difficult.
+As a result, it promoted individual obligatory (fard'ayn) jihad as the necessary course of action while the Islamic nation remained strategically weak.

 [S]pontatenous [sic] operations performed by individuals and cells here and there over the whole world, without connections between them, have put the local and international intelligence apparatus in a state of confusion, as arresting the members of aborted cells does not influence the operational activities of others who are not connected with them.